-We estimate two ordered logistic regression models, one for each ordinal dependent variable, (1) students perception of purpose and (2) students perception of audience.
+Two ordered logistic regression models are measured, one for each ordinal dependent variable, (1) students perception of purpose and (2) students perception of audience.
 The results are given in Table 1.
 The explanatory variables are grouped into three categories.
 The first three variables grouped together are related to mindset and instructor influences; the next four variables grouped together are demographic characteristics of the students; and the final four variables grouped together are academic characteristics.
 The table reports the coefficients and the p-values.
 The magnitude of the coefficient is not particularly meaningful, but the sign is meaningful.
 A positive coefficient is an indication that an increase in the explanatory variable, or the presence of the binary variable, leads to an increase in the probability a student perceives a higher-order category for purpose or audience.
 A negative coefficient is an indication that a the variable makes it less likely the student perceives a higher-order category for purpose or audience.